placeholder

 Once the design looks good, you can check your content and make sure it fits your goals for this presentation.
 Navigate through the frames of your presentation using the arrow buttons in the bottom middle of the screen or click next to it on the Home button to go back to the Overview.

-Aim to get as close as possible to your desired content—once in the editor, you’ll have full control to adjust visuals, text, order and content.
+Aim to get as close as possible to your desired content and once in the editor, you’ll have full control to adjust visuals, text, order and content.

 Step 4: Finalize your presentation